skaes/logjam-tools/README.md

 A utility program to capture messages sent from a logjam device and log them to disk.

+## logjam-debug

+A utility program to capture messages sent to a logjam importer device print them to stdout in JSON format.

 ## logjam-replay

 A utility program to replay messages captured by logjam-dump.
 Useful in